torson/knock-port/README.md

 # KnockPort

-A lightweight, on-demand port-knocking gateway.
+A lightweight, on-demand port-knocking gateway - a modern take on traditional port knocking.
 KnockPort opens service ports only for the IP that proves knowledge of a shared secret via a two-step HTTP → HTTPS flow, then closes them automatically after a configured period.
 Use it to safely expose legacy or internal services without leaving ports publicly reachable.

 - Two-step open: stealth HTTP + HTTPS authentication
 - Per-IP access with time-limited windows